-1. Implement ELL's Solar Pursuant to the recently issued certification, ELL intends to Portfolio & Geaux Green add three new contracted solar resources (Vacherie, Tariff (2020 RFP) Sunlight Road & Elizabeth) and one new owned resource (St Jacques) to its generation portfolio.
+Implement ELL's Solar Portfolio & Geaux Green Tariff (2020 RFP) Pursuant to the recently approved certification, ELL intends to add three new contracted solar resources (Vacherie, Sunlight Road & Elizabeth) and one new owned resource (St Jacques) to its generation portfolio.
 Additionally, ELL will implement Rider GGO, a new green tariff which will allow participants to subscribe to and receive value from these four solar resources to address their decarbonization objectives.
-The Company intends to expand Rider GGO and/or develop other renewable options to provide benefits to all customers (including non-participants) and address future capacity needs, where feasible.
+The Company intends to expand Rider GGO and/or develop other renewable options (e.g., the recently proposed Rider GZ) to provide benefits to all customers (including non-participants) and address future capacity needs, where feasible.